rdiaz002/TextReader-App/README.md

 A service that uses TextToSpeech to read your text messages.

+## Requirements: Android 6.0 and later.

-NOTE: Only reads messages outloud when headphones are connected to the device.
+**NOTE: Only reads messages when headphones are connected to the device.**